Baltimore is Bursting with Free Things to Do

 Films on the Pier in Fell's Point features free movies on Wednesday nights beginning at 8:45 p.m. on the Broadway Pier.

-On Thursdays at 9 p.m., grab a blanket or a folding chair and catch a free film after dusk on Federal Hill.
-Flicks from the Hill is sponsored by the American Visionary Art Museum, and admission into the museum is free between 5 and 9 p.m. before the film.
+On select Thursdays in July & August at 9 p.m., grab a blanket or a folding chair and catch a free film after dusk on Federal Hill.
+Flicks from the Hill is sponsored by the American Visionary Art Museum, and admission into the museum is free on these "flicks days" between 5 and 9 p.m. before the film.
+You can find out more information and complete schedule on their website.

 Bring your lawn chair or blanket to the intersection of High and Stiles streets in Little Italy on Friday nights for free Italian-themed movies at 9 p.m.
 Live music begins at 7 p.m.